TheTechWiz5305/MetaVoiceChat/README.md

 ### How do I write a network provider implementation?
 - Reference the [Mirror network provider implementation](NetProviders/Mirror/MirrorNetProvider.cs)
+- Also see the [FishNet network provider implementation](NetProviders/FishNet/FishNetNetProvider.cs) for another perspective
+- For network solutions that do not have define symbols (i.e. Netcode for GameObjects), just make the PR with your own define symbol #if over each file.
+I will put a nested Unity package with a #define META_VOICE_CHAT_FOR_NGO script or whatever in the release so users can just double click the package to install the provider.
+- Just make a PR and I will check it out!
+Thanks!

 ### How do I write a VcAudioInput?
 - Ideas for you: transmit an audio file or in-game audio